stormid/components/packages/cookie-banner/README.md

 # Cookie banner

 GDPR compliant cookie banner and consent form.
-Renders a cookie banner and a consent form based on configuration settings, conditionally invokes cookie-reliant functionality based on user consent.
+Renders a cookie banner and a consent form based on configuration settings, and conditionally invokes cookie-reliant functionality based on user consent.

 ---

 ## Usage
-Cookie consent is based on categorising cookies and the functions that initialise them, encapsulating them in a configuration object.
+Cookie consent is based on categorising cookies and the functions that initialise them, dsribing them in a configuration object passed into the module at initialisition.

 The cookie banner renders itself if no consent preferences are recorded in the browser.
 The consent form renders into a DOMElement with a particular className configurable options (classNames.formContainer).

 Install the package
 ```